Best Running Shoes Fully Reviewed & Compared in 2020

 Surprise, another Nike model!
 We want to start off by saying these are pricey, definitely the priciest option on our list.
 So, look closely at all of the features they have to offer and make sure they will work for you before you invest in them.
 If you have the budget for these, however, they are definitely worth every penny.Read more

-This Nike model features the brand’s ZoomX foam, which allows the shoes to ensure you get the stability and responsiveness that you need to go the distance.
+This Nike model features the brand’s ZoomX foam, which allows the sneakers to ensure you get the stability and responsiveness that you need to go the distance.
 They will push you forward instead of holding you back while also ensuring you have stability with each and every stride.

 As far as durability, these are distance running shoes, so they are designed to last you for hundreds of miles.
 When we looked at actual user reviews we found they do hold up, however, you need to remember that these were not built for off-road running.

-If you are worried about getting stuck with a pair of shoes that won’t all for your natural stride, you have nothing to worry about with these.
+If you are worried about getting stuck with a pair of shoes for running that won’t all for your natural stride, you have nothing to worry about with these.
 The feature a flexible sole that allows for a full range of motion, so you don’t have to deal with a rigid shoe.

 8. Under Armour HOVR Sonic 2